ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-11-09-soul-searching.md

 I have grown weary from only watching and waiting.
 Now marks the time perfectly for some soul-searching.
-Where not a soul knows my name, somewhere new with a jawdropping view,
+Where no one knows my name, somewhere far and new,
 And maybe... just maybe, I'll find you too.

 <footer>